Completing the Mitchell Scholarship Application

 2) We will require that institutional endorsement letter writers check a box to attest to the following statement:

 "I am knowledgeable regarding the institutional practices of [name of institution] in connection with applications for the Mitchell Scholarship.
 To the best of my knowledge and belief, [name of institution] has provided no editorial review of the applicant's [or applicant's name] essay nor recommended reviewers from outside this institution."

 Technical Difficulties: Tips on How To Resolve

 Please share these tips with your recommenders and institutional endorsers.
 Also, we strongly recommend that you ask your letter writers to get their documents in early.
 Every year, people are disqualified when one letter is not submitted by the deadline.
-The deadline is exactly October 1, 2015 at 5:00pm EST. No exceptions.
+We make no exceptions.